 For example, in a residential protocol where the lighting load has a direct effect on the energy used to condition the space, the TRM provides an interactive effect value to be used in the savings algorithm for certain measures.
 Other measures rely on the characteristics of the modeling software that account for the effect within a building, such as a new construction protocol software that will apply the effects for a measureable difference in the baseline and efficient buildings.

-Likewise in Commercial and Industrial applications, the TRM accounts for the internal gains affected by implementing certain measures, also by using deemed values within the measure algorithms or by site-specific analysis where warranted, such as in the case of custom C&I measures.
-For example, the use of electronically commutated motors and the reduced heat output that affects the space cooling energy shall be specified by the measure protocol and where no interaction is present then the energy savings is zero.
+Likewise, in Commercial and Industrial applications, the TRM accounts for the internal gains affected by implementing certain measures, also by using deemed values within the measure algorithms or by site-specific analysis where warranted, such as in the case of custom C&I measures.
+For example, the use of electronically commutated motors and the reduced heat output that affects the space cooling energy shall be specified by the measure protocol and where no interaction is present then the interactive energy savings is zero.

 Verified Gross Adjustments